MorElf7/UnJobless/README.md

 This backend bridges the gaps between the Front-end views and the MongoDB cloud database as well as other third-party APIs (Open AI).
 It allows for robust authentication and data processing/serving.

-The backend is built on another repository [repository](https://github.com/kien-to/cs520-backend).
+The backend is also built on another repository [repository](https://github.com/kien-to/cs520-backend).
 This is for easiser hosting.

 ## How to run?